 At a meeting of the Greek Catholic clergy in late 1891, a plan was formed to unite the independent lodges and form a stronger bond between the Rusin people, who had now settled across Pennsylvania, New York, Connecticut, Illinois and New Jersey.
 The organizational meeting took place on February 14, 1892 in Wilkes-Barre, Pennsylvania.
 Since all of the lodges were associated with Greek Catholic churches, it made sense to call the new organization the Greek Catholic Union.
 The GCU began humbly with 743 members and $600 in assets.

 GCU has grown to a billion dollar company, but our goals today are still the same as the vision of our founders.
 GCU actively protects families by offering insurance products that insure the lives of our members.
 We also offer annuity products to safeguard a family’s financial future.
 Today, our life and annuity products are available to all Christians.
-We continue to be active in the Byzantine Catholic churches, especially those where are lodges are based.
+We continue to be active in the Byzantine Catholic churches, especially those where our lodges are based.
 GCU offers fraternal programs that give our members the chance to collaborate in social, athletic and fundraising activities.
 Many of the fundraising efforts are aimed at improving the fabric of our local communities.

 Many things have changed since our founding in 1892, but our fundamental goals remain the same.
 As our mission statement reads, “Protecting Families, Promoting Faith and Fraternalism, Strengthening Communities.”

 The Saint Nicholas Chapel, located adjacent to the GCU home office in Beaver, Pennsylvania, is a new-world homage to the old-world faith of GCU's Rusyn immigrant founders.